ndierckx/NOVOPlasty/README.md

 Coverage Cut off     = You can speed up the assembly by lowering the coverage cut off, standard it will use up to 1000 coverage
 Extended log         = Prints out a very extensive log, could be useful to send me when there is a problem  (0/1).
-Combined reads       = The path to the file that contains the combined reads (forward and reverse in 1 file) Forward reads        = The path to the file that contains the forward reads (not necessary when there is a merged file) Reverse reads        = The path to the file that contains the reverse reads (not necessary when there is a merged file) Seed Input           = The path to the file that contains the seed sequence
+Combined reads       = The path to the file that contains the combined reads (forward and reverse in 1 file) Forward reads        = The path to the file that contains the forward reads (not necessary when there is a merged file).
+Reverse reads        = The path to the file that contains the reverse reads (not necessary when there is a merged file).
+Seed Input           = The path to the file that contains the seed sequence.
+Chloroplast sequence = The path to the file that contains the chloroplast sequence (Only for mito_plant mode).
 </pre>
 </html>